 Ionia is a tiny city located in the state of Iowa.
 With a population of 221 people and just one neighborhood, Ionia is the 428th largest community in Iowa.
-Ionia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Ionia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Ionia is generally considered to be a blue-collar town.
-50.30% of the Ionia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ionia is a blue-collar town, with 50.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ionia is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Ionia who work in healthcare suport services (19.39%), office and administrative support (12.73%), and personal care services (2.42%).

 One of the benefits of Ionia is that there is very little traffic.
 The average commute to work is 18.72 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.